woman using keypad access control technology

 And it’s not just that more and more people are using smartphones — smartphones are simultaneously getting smarter every year.
 Today, people use their smartphones for everything from ordering food to finding a date.
 So, access control providers are growing wise to this trend and turning smartphones into keys.

-Using a smartphone to unlock doors and manage access to buildings is the future of access control.
+Using a smartphone as an access controller to unlock doors and manage access to buildings is the future of touchless access control solutions.
 So if you’re seeking a system for a new development or a retrofit, your best bet is to choose a mobile access control system.

 mobile access control